ratnadeepb/rl_scheduling/plan.md

 ### Storing states

 There can be a predefined number of distinct states, K. Each state can be stored as a mean vector $\bar{\mu}$ and a covariance matrix $\Sigma$.
 The states can be recalibrated if the number of observed data points that lie outside all states; $\bar{s} \notin \{\bar{\mu_k} \pm 3\Sigma_k\} \forall k\in K$; cross a predefined threshold, $N(k)$.
 Recalibration will include another observation stage.

+### Load Balancing

+The Weighted Round Robin (WRR) forms the basis of the load balancing algorithm.
+Different types of tasks have different priorities.
+For each task type, the backend servers can have different weights.
+The idea is to readjust the weights of the servers, for each task type, so that the overall resources are distributed between the jobs in the system so as to maximize $G_t$.